MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/error-occurs-sending-email-for-mailbox.md

 ---
-title: An error occurred in sending email for mailbox while connecting to the email server
+title: Error occurred in sending email for mailbox while connecting to the email server
-description: Provides a solution to an email server error code ConnectFailure that occurs when you try to test and enable a mailbox in Microsoft Dynamics 365. ms.reviewer: ms.date: 11/29/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Provides a solution to an email server error code ConnectFailure that occurs when you try to test and enable a mailbox in Microsoft Dynamics 365. ms.reviewer: ms.date: 12/05/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
-# "An error occurred in sending email for mailbox" error when you test and enable a mailbox in Dynamics 365
+# "An error occurred in sending email for the mailbox" when you test and enable a mailbox in Dynamics 365

 This article provides a solution to an error that occurs when you try to test and enable a mailbox in Microsoft Dynamics 365.